mozilla-mobile/mozilla-vpn-client/README.md

 ### Linux

-On linux, the compilation of MozillaVPN is relative easy.
+On linux, the compilation of MozillaVPN is relatively easy.
 You need the following dependencies:

 - Qt5 >= 5.15.0